wdi-sf-july/notes/Git/git.md

 **Note Staging is optional**: Although it can be amazingly useful for crafting commits exactly how you want them, the staging area is sometimes a bit more complex than you need in your workflow.
 If you want to skip the staging area, Git provides a simple shortcut.
 Providing the -a option to the git commit command makes Git automatically stage every file that is already tracked before doing the commit, letting you skip the git add part.

-**I recommend a workflow without 'staging'**

-Let's try this out.
-Make change and not stage it with add, but commit with -a option.

-  	git commit -a  -m 'comment' //includes staging step **OR** git commit -m 'comment' <file> or . //omits  staging step entirely

 check log - shows the version history, let's take a look